The Concurrent Enrollment program does not run during the summer quarter. If you are interested in enrolling during the summer, visit summer.ucsd.edu.

 If you were dismissed, disqualified or suspended from the University of California, have withdrawn from a UC while on academic or disciplinary probation or currently have a pending student conduct case, you may not be eligible to participate in concurrent enrollment.

-If you were academically disqualified from UC San Diego, you may be eligible for the UCSD College Readmission Concurrent Enrollment program.
+If you were academically disqualified from UC San Diego, you may be eligible for the UC San Diego College Readmission Concurrent Enrollment program.
 You should contact your UC San Diego academic advising office for more information.

 Non-immigrant International Students